2026

 Application Process

 Students and faculty apply to the program online.
 A panel of qualified faculty peers will evaluate the proposals using the Evaluation Rubric and make recommendations to the Director of Undergraduate Research.
-Links to the application, guidelines, and rubric are below.
+Follow the links below to access the guidelines, proposal form, and evaluative rubric.

-EURECA Evaluation Rubric This is the .pdf of the rubric, to help applicants see what the evaluators will be looking for.
+EURECA Evaluation Rubric.
+This is the .pdf of the rubric; use it as a guide to understand what the reviewers are assessing.

 EURECA Program Forms and Policies